Haematopus unicolor J.R. Forster, 1844

 The existence of different colour morphs (black, intermediate or ‘smudgy’, and pied) caused early confusion, and they were variously thought to be different species, forms, or hybrids.
 This confusion was compounded by a cline in morphs, with the proportion of all-black birds increasing from north to south.
 The colour morphs inter-breed freely and are now all accepted as being a single species.

 The variable oystercatcher is a large heavily-built shorebird.
 Adults have black upperparts, their underparts vary from all black, through a range of ‘smudgy’ intermediate states to white.
 They have a conspicuous long bright orange bill (longer in females), and stout coral-pink legs.
 The iris is red and eye-ring orange.
-Downy chicks have pale-mid grey upper parts with black markings and black bill.
+Downy chicks occur in two colour morphs; they have a black bill, pale-mid grey upper parts with black markings, and either grey or off-white underparts.
 First-year birds have a dark tip to the bill, browner dorsal plumage, and grey legs.

 Voice: variable oystercatchers are very vocal; loud piping is used in territorial interactions and when alarmed, and they have a loud flight call similar to other oystercatchers.
 Chicks are warned of danger with a sharp, loud ‘chip’ or ‘click’.